GetLinkfire/TestAssignmentQA/README.md

 - How do you prioritise between quality initiatives?

 ### 2. Change process
-- Describe where in the change process you quality is assured and how.
+- Describe where in the change process quality is assured and how.
 - Who is responsible for what parts of that process?

 ### 3. Testing